Superrehtard/old_diaspora_wiki/Feature-Request-Guidelines.md

 ### Discussing Conceptual Feature Requests
 But for those of you that aren't coders, don't worry.
 There are still ways to propose a feature and garner a discussion around it.
 The absolute best place to push a new idea and get discussion going is to submit an email to our [Discussion Mailing List](https://groups.google.com/group/diaspora-discuss), with "[Feature Discussion]" appended to the front of the message.
 Don't worry, you don't need a Google account to join the mailing list.

 There are a lot of people subscribed to the discuss list, and getting your idea to the forefront rather than putting it in a place where only community developers and the core team would read it is a great way to put an idea out there.

+### Feature Wishlist
+There's also a [Feature Wishlist](https://github.com/diaspora/diaspora/wiki/Developer-Feature-Wishlist), the name is self-explanatory ;)